franck-boullier/utils/installation/README.md

 sudo journalctl -f -o cat
 ```
 This displays the output of the script that's running in the background.
+Once done you can exit with `Crtl C`.

 # DISCLAIMER: